20 Inch How Many Cm

 Converting 20 Inches to Centimeters: The Calculation

 The conversion factor between inches and centimeters is approximately 2.54 centimeters per inch.
-This means that one inch is equal to 2.54 centimeters.
-To convert 20 inches to centimeters, we simply multiply the number of inches by the conversion factor:
+Basically, one inch is equal to 2.54 centimeters.

 20 inches * 2.54 centimeters/inch = 50.8 centimeters